arnaudlvq/airbnb-impact-on-rental-prices/README.md

 ![Airbnb Density Vs Price Change](res/box_plots.png) &nbsp;

-&nbsp;
 Paris : increase is in € per square meter

 London : increase is in £

 ## Environment Setup

 Choose the instructions relevant to your operating system.